shakacode/webpacker_lite/README.md

 [Albert Einstein on Wikiquote](https://en.wikiquote.org/wiki/Albert_Einstein)

 Why did [ShakaCode](http://www.shakacode.com) fork [rails/webpacker](https://github.com/rails/webpacker)?
-For [react_on_rails](https://github.com/shakacode/react_on_rails), we wanted a simpler configuration to get the core functionality needed.
-You configure 2 things:
+2 reasons:

-1. Name of the manifest file.
+1. We needed the ability to quickly make changes needed by [react_on_rails](https://github.com/shakacode/react_on_rails)
-2. The directory within `/public` where Webpack will create the manifest and output file.
+2. We preferred a simpler configuration to get the core functionality needed.
+You configure just one thing: The directory within `/public` where Webpack will create the manifest and output file.

 Then you need to configure your Webpack to generate a simple manifest that maps the base output names to the possibly fingerprinted versions.
 Note, unlike Webpacker, Webpacker Lite wants your manifest to **NOT** contain any host information.